Nairolf138/GestMat/backend/README.md

 JWT.

-To enable email notifications, set `SMTP_URL` in `.env` with a valid SMTP connection string and optionally `NOTIFY_EMAIL` for the recipient address.
+To enable email notifications, set `SMTP_URL` in `.env` with a valid SMTP connection string.
+When `NOTIFY_EMAIL` is provided, it becomes the sender and recipient by default; otherwise the sender falls back to `no-reply@<SMTP host>` derived from the configured SMTP URL.

 ## Initial administrator account